 sake of the story, she’s a formidable woman for so young an age.
 She’ll be more mother than wife to the lad.

 As his horse trotted on, he thought, The rumors of sickness in Bar Krouth must be true if she or some other dru are on their way to treat the sick.
-He was relieved the
+I’m relieved the illness was

 The rolling hills were covered with stands of trees, large farms, and pastureland.
 This far from the main roads, the farmers and their families came out to watch him and the scout ride